Erin, Ontario: Culture

 Erin revolves around its community centre, called Centre 2000.
 The building was added to the existing community centre.
 The facility now includes Erin District High School, 300-seat theatre, large double gym, arena, 6 vending machines, many community rooms, dentist, physiotherapist, Erin Branch of the Wellington Library, daycare, and many other features.
-Erin Village Alliance Church meets at 155 Main St. Within the walls of Centre 2000 is Erin Cinema, located in the 300-seat theatre.
+Within the walls of Centre 2000 is Erin Cinema, located in the 300-seat theatre.
 It showed first run movies and Toronto Film Festival Circuit films on weekends and some weekdays before it was shut down in 2015.
+Erin Village Alliance Church meets occur at 155 Main Street.
+Another large part of Erin culture is the annual Erin Fall Fair, drawing hundreds of people every year.

 Government

 The County of Wellington is Erin's upper tier government; as of early 2019, Pierre Brianceau was County Councillor, Wellington County.
 The Mayor of Erin is Michael Dehn.
-The town is located within the provincial riding of Waterloo-Wellington, and the Member of Provincial Parliament at the time was Ted Arnott.
+The town is located within the provincial riding of Wellington-Halton Hills, and the Member of Provincial Parliament is Joseph Racinsky.
 The federal riding is Wellington Halton Hills, and the Member of Parliament was Mike Chong.